Waziup/sensor-value-forwarder/README.md

-# sensor-value-forwarder
+# sensor-value-forwarder    -   adopted for flytrap
-This application forwards sensor values received by WaziGate to an endpoint.
+This application forwards sensor values of a flytrap received by WaziGate to an endpoint.